Student Election Judge Program

-- Douglas County Elections partners with the Douglas County School District to allow students to donate the money they earn to the student organization of their choice!
+- Douglas County Elections partners with the Douglas County School District to allow students to donate the money they earn to the school organization or club of their choice.

-- Students will also earn community service hours for their training session and their service on Election Day – a total of 15-20 hours!
+- Students earn community service hours for their training session and their service on Election Day!

 Sorry.
 This form is no longer available.